-Sure, some would argue that bigger is better, but its modest size may actually be favorable depending on your situation and your goals.
+Sure, some would argue that bigger is better, but its modest size may be favorable depending on your situation and goals.
 I think it’s perfect for playing small, intimate gigs such as at coffee shops.
-The amp also weighs less than 15 pounds, which makes it less burdensome to carry around compared to other ones.
+The amp also weighs less than 15 pounds, making it less burdensome to carry around than others.

-On top of that, some features on this one make practice and accompaniment easier, and, of course, more fun.
-This little piece of gear offers CD and microphone inputs, which allows you to play along with your favorite tracks and sing along too!
+On top of that, some features on this one make practice and accompaniment easier and, of course, more fun.
+This little piece of gear offers CD and microphone inputs, allowing you to play with your favorite tracks and sing along too!

 All in all, I really like the design of this 15-watt Behringer Ultracoustic amplifier, and its appearance is simplistic and pleasing to the eye, in my humble opinion.
 It’s also easy to work with, which is why it’s great for beginners, but importantly, it’s a hassle-free device which makes it excellent for gigs.

 Roland is well-known for producing a variety of different musical equipment, and in the amp world, they might be most famous for their Cube models.
 If you’re familiar with the Roland Cube, you’ll probably be pleased to learn that the AC33 is somewhat similar in a few aspects.

 One of the perks that made the Cube so popular is its portability, and with the AC33RW, you get just that!
 It weighs about 15 lbs, and one of the coolest parts about this one is that it can be entirely battery-powered.